lankydan/spring-boot-webflux/spring-boot-webflux.md

 So Spring Boot 2.0 when GA recently, so I decided to write my first post about Spring for quite a while.
-Since the release I have been seeing more mentions of Spring WebFlux along with tutorials on how to use it, but after reading through them and trying to get it working myself I found it a bit hard to make the jump from the posts and tutorials that I read to actually write some code that actually does something a tiny bit more interesting than returning a string from the back-end.
+Since the release I have been seeing more and more mentions of Spring WebFlux along with tutorials on how to use it.
+But after reading through them and trying to get it working myself, I found it a bit hard to make the jump from the code included in the posts and tutorials I read to writing code that actually does something a tiny bit more interesting than returning a string from the back-end.
 Now, I'm hoping I'm not shooting myself in the foot by saying that as you could probably make the same criticism of the code I use in this post, but here is my attempt to give a tutorial of Spring WebFlux that actually resembles something that you might use in the wild.

-Before I continue and after all this mentioning of WebFlux, what actually is it?
+Before I continue, and after all this mentioning of WebFlux, what actually is it?
 Spring WebFlux is a fully non-blocking reactive alternative to Spring MVC.
-This allows better vertical scaling without increasing your hardware resources.
+It allows better vertical scaling without increasing your hardware resources.
 Being reactive it now makes use of Reactive Streams to allow asynchronous processing of data returned from calls to the server.
-This means we are going to see a lot less `List`s, `Collection`s or even single objects and instead their reactive equivalents such as `Flux` and `Mono` (if you are using Reactor).
+This means we are going to see a lot less `List`s, `Collection`s or even single objects and instead their reactive equivalents such as `Flux` and `Mono` (from Reactor).
 I'm not going to go to in depth on what Reactive Streams are, as honestly I need to look into it even more myself before I try to explain it to anyone.
 Instead lets get back to focusing on WebFlux.

-I use Spring Boot to write the code in this tutorial as usual.
+I used Spring Boot to write the code in this tutorial as usual.

 Below are the dependencies that I used in this post.
 ```xml